 Arizona Workers’ Compensation Laws

 Arizona allows a one-year time limit for filing workers’ compensation claims.
 This window may seem generous, but the length is to ensure that an acquired injury that develops over time or an injury that does not immediately manifest noticeable symptoms can still qualify for compensation.
 However, an injured employee should make every effort to report a workplace injury and start the claims process as soon as possible.
 Any unnecessary delay could reflect poorly on the claimant and may even lead to a denial of benefits in some circumstances.

 All employers in Arizona must carry workers’ compensation insurance if they have one or more employees.
 Workers’ compensation coverage does not come at any cost to employees; employers pay premiums to maintain workers’ compensation coverage through an insurance carrier.
-When an employee suffers a workplace injury, he or she should report it immediately and start the claims process.
+When an employee suffers a workplace injury, he or she should report it immediately and start the claims process with the help of a workers’ compensation lawyer in Glendale.
 The employer must provide the necessary forms and a list of available doctors for the employee to visit.

 If a workplace injury results in an emergency, an injured employee may see any available doctor.
 However, once the emergency stabilizes the employee must visit one of the doctors on the workers’ compensation insurance carrier’s approved list of providers.
 The employee must select one of these providers who will then treat the employee and assign a disability rating based on the severity of his or her injuries and the potential for future disability.

 Potential Issues With a Workers’ Compensation Claim